-Team building can be defined as: comprising of the group of activities, strategies, and tactics used to enhance social relations between team members and motivate them to perform better.
+Team building can be defined as comprising the group of activities, strategies, and tactics used to enhance social relations between team members and motivate them to perform better.

 When teams are formed, either voluntarily or involuntarily, members are expected to get along and understand their roles and responsibilities.

-Bottomline, it’s essential for every organization to engage in some sort of team building activities as they result in a multitude of benefits.
+The bottom line, it’s essential for every organization to engage in some sort of team-building activities as they result in a multitude of benefits.

-Team Building Benefit 1: Increase in Employee Morale
+Team Building Activity Benefit 1: Increase in Employee Morale

-Team Building Benefit 3: Builds Trust Among Employees
+Team Building Activity Benefit 3: Builds Trust Among Employees

 Team building activities based on improving trust can be extremely important for newly-formed teams or cross-functional departments who don’t get the chance to connect with each other often and form meaningful relationships.

-Team Building Benefit 4: Helps Teammates to Know Each Other Better
+Team Building Activity Benefit 4: Helps Teammates Get to Know Each Other Better

-- Teams learn how to communicating problems and issues with one another
+- Teams learn how to communicate problems and issues with one another

 - Understand each other’s point of view